Mikadataa/tableau-credit-risk-project/docs/mockups.md

 # 🖼️ Dashboard Mockups — Credit Risk & Collections Strategy

-This file contains **storyboard mockups** for the Tableau dashboards.
+This file contains **Preliminary storyboard mockups** for the Tableau dashboard.
 They follow the **project process** (requirements → design → build).

 ---